RishiDesai/rishidesai.github.io/_posts/2025-05-10-character-lora.md

 ### Training Configuration
 For my dataset, I found 1000 steps and LoRA rank of 16 provided a good balance between quality and training time.
 I used a learning rate of 8e-4 and batch size of 1.

-Training at 512x512 speeds up training time to around 30 minutes, which is great if you can upscale at test time.
-Otherwise 768x768 is a good middle ground.
-For my examples, I chose rank 16 and 1024x1024 resolution for the best quality.
+Training at 512x512 speeds up training time to around 30 minutes, which is great if you can upscale at test time; otherwise 768x768 is a good middle ground.
+For my examples, I trained at rank 16 and 1024x1024 resolution for quality.
 With a single L40S GPU with 48GB VRAM, the training takes around 60 minutes running Flux.1-dev at bfloat16 precision.

 Regardless of your setup, fix the image resolution across your dataset.